| By Dr. Ronald Hoffman

-Many medications prescribed for “acid conditions” can actually add to your misery.
+Many medications prescribed for “acid conditions” actually can add to your misery.
 Many doctors and patients, assuming that too much stomach acid equals ulcers, rely on antacids.
 This can make as much sense as putting out a fire while simultaneously relighting it.
 One popular antacid, Alka-Seltzer, contains aspirin, so large doses can actually cause ulcers.
 Another common antacid ingredient, calcium carbonate, found in Tums, can constipate you.
 And three or four hours after you take it, calcium carbonate stimulates increased gastric secretion.

 Can you catch an ulcer?

 According to recent medical research, one reason ulcers tend to run in families is that they could be the result of infection with a particular bacterium, Campylobacter pylori, which certainly does cause gastritis.
 Investigators have noticed that most ulcers occur in the presence of gastric secretion that most people can tolerate easily.
-And many ulcers heal without any decrease in gastric acid output–a sure sign that gastric secretions are not the primary cause of ulcers, and that some other factor is at work.
+And many ulcers heal without any decrease in gastric acid output–a sure sign that gastric secretions are not the primary cause of ulcers and that some other factor is at work.

 Marshall also has been testing his theory by screening ulcer patients’ families for infection with C. pylori.
 His team has found that the bacterium often spreads to ulcer patients’ spouses and family members.
 This transmission, not heredity, may explain why ulcers run in families.
 Detecting C. pylori involves analyzing a sample of the patient’s stomach lining, which means that he or she has to undergo an endoscopy.
 I have used a blood test, which is somewhat less reliable, but also less invasive and less expensive.

 At this point, there is no perfect antidote to C. pylori infection.
 Bismuth, a metallic element that is a main ingredient in Pepto-Bismol, does seem to kill off the bug.
 In Australia, one study reported that 92 percent of duodenal ulcer patients healed after being treated with an antibiotic and a drug containing bismuth.
 After a year, only 21 percent had relapsed.
 This is how Dr. Marshall cleared up his self-induced gastritis.
 Antibiotics can exacerbate gastrointestinal symptoms–so much so that the treatment may be worse than the disease.
 Marshall would like to find a better solution–perhaps a vaccine.

 The Hoffman ulcer diet

-For years, ulcer patients had to survive on a bland diet of boiled fish, rice, milk, and cream.
+For years, ulcer patients had to survive on a bland diet of boiled fish, rice, milk and cream.
 Now we know that while milk coats your stomach and may relieve your ulcer pain temporarily, it may retard your ulcer’s healing.
 The calcium in milk can make you feel worse in the long run by stimulating the production of gastric acid.
-So can fried foods, citrus fruits, alcohol, caffeine in beverages or in chocolate, decaffeinated coffee, and smoking.
+So can fried foods, citrus fruits, alcohol, caffeine in beverages or in chocolate, decaffeinated coffee and smoking.
 Tea seems to particularly stimulate production of gastric juice.
-In case your ulcer is due to a food intolerance or allergy, try ferreting offenders out with an elimination diet, or ask a doctor who is knowledgeable about nutrition for the appropriate tests.
+In case your ulcer is due to a food intolerance or allergy, try ferreting offenders out with an elimination diet or ask a doctor who is knowledgeable about nutrition for the appropriate tests.
 And go through your medicine cabinet and throw out all aspirin and other nonsteroidal analgesics.
 Here are some other measures to consider:

 - Take things slower: If you eat fast, bolting down your meals on the run, you’re probably tense and thus more prone to indigestion.
 Try slowing down at the table–and in life in general: your response to stress can make a big difference in how quickly ulcers heal.
-One particular stress management technique, hypnotherapy, has helped 50 percent of patients’ suffering from duodenal ulcers.
+One particular stress management technique, hypnotherapy, has helped 50 percent of patients suffering from duodenal ulcers.

 - Choose cabbage juice: If you down about a quart of cabbage juice daily, studies have found, your ulcer will heal more rapidly.
 Cabbage juice is high in substances that protect your gut’s mucous-membrane lining, including L-glutamine, an amino acid, and gefarnate, which stimulates the secretion of mucus from your stomach’s lining.
 You can make your own cabbage juice in a juicer or grinder.
 But since cabbage’s ulcer-fighting powers vary greatly, depending on growing conditions, choose only fresh green cabbages; the best ones are spring and summer cabbages.
 Celery juice also contains factors that help heal ulcers.

-- Stock up on vitamins: If you have an ulcer, you may also have signs of vitamin or mineral deficiency: perhaps your night vision has deteriorated, or you have sudden cramps in your legs in the middle of the night.
-Vitamins A, B6, and E and folic acid also help maintain and repair your gut’s mucosal barrier.
+- Stock up on vitamins: If you have an ulcer, you also may have signs of vitamin or mineral deficiency: perhaps your night vision has deteriorated or you have sudden cramps in your legs in the middle of the night.
+Vitamins A, B6 and E and folic acid also help maintain and repair your gut’s mucosal barrier.
 Zinc supplements have healed ulcers, probably because zinc is necessary for vitamin A stored in your liver to be released into your bloodstream.
 Zinc also helps restore skin cell growth, though it can be irritating if you take it when your stomach is empty.

 - When you were small, your mother may have given you a few drops of cod liver oil, an important source of vitamins A and D. Today, we know that fish oil can help prevent and heal ulcers because it contains omega-3 fatty acids, which fight inflammation.
-Beans, nuts, and oil from fish common in northern waters, such as mackerel, salmon and cod, are especially rich in omega-3.
+Beans, nuts and oil from fish common in northern waters, such as mackerel, salmon and cod, are especially rich in omega-3.
 You can help protect your gut from ulcers by taking these essential fatty acids in the form of Maxepa supplements, prepared from fish oil.

 - Try licorice: This time-honored remedy for ulcers is an ingredient in more than half of Chinese medicine’s herbal formulas.
 Licorice tastes good–it’s fifty times sweeter than sugar yet contains no calories –but it has to be used carefully because it can elevate blood pressure.
 A new product, deglycyrrhizinated licorice (DGL), seems safer because it has eliminated the ingredients that affect blood pressure.
 In one study, DGL healed ulcers faster than Tagamet or Zantac.

 - Choose herb teas and other natural remedies: Comfrey tea used to be a traditional remedy for ulcers.
 But because it can become toxic, you should drink it for only a limited period of time.
 One alternative is slippery elm, a mucilaginous herb that can provide a soothing coating for your stomach lining.
-Aloe vera is also very healing.
+Aloe vera also is very healing.
 Many good cooks keep an aloe vera plant on their kitchen window sill to treat minor burns.
 When you break off part of a leaf, soothing aloe vera gel oozes out.
 If you buy aloe vera, make sure you get a gel, its natural form; bottled aloe vera juice is almost all water, sometimes with irritating acidic additives!
 The young woman with a duodenal ulcer whom I mentioned earlier was given Tagamet and told that her ulcer would heal in three months.
-On the advice of a nutritionally oriented doctor, she resorted to aloe vera, extra vitamins, and chamomile tea, which soothes spasms and inflammation; her ulcer cleared in six weeks.
+On the advice of a nutritionally oriented doctor, she resorted to aloe vera, extra vitamins and chamomile tea, which soothes spasms and inflammation; her ulcer cleared in six weeks.

 290,715 total views, 114 views today

 Though we think of declining estrogen as the hallmark of menopause, it's actually common for…